 Top 10 Self Portraits by famous artists – and not only photographers

-Everybody is taking selfies these days, but the art of self portraiture has been there for centuries.
-Van Gogh and Rembrandt were taking “selfies” long before Kim Kardashian and any other living person with a cellphone.
-And no, they didn’t use selfie-sticks and not every self portrait is an instagrammed snapshot.
-The art of self portraits is a true art, if you take it seriously.
-The great artists from the past were taking self portraits for good artistic reasons, not just because it was ‘en vogue’.
-Several years ago I was so much fascinated by self portraits from other artists that it inspired me to write down the following on the art of self portraiture back in 2009: “Self portraits are in my view quintessential for how an artist views the world.
+Everybody is taking selfies these days, but the art of self-portraiture has been there for centuries.
+Van Gogh and Rembrandt were taking “selfies” long before Kim Kardashian and any other living person with a cell phone.
+And no, they didn’t use selfie sticks and not every self-portrait is an Instagram snapshot.
+The art of self-portraits is a true art form if you take it seriously.
+The great artists from the past were taking self-portraits for good artistic reasons, not just because it was ‘en vogue’.
+Several years ago I was so fascinated by self-portraits from other artists that it inspired me to write down the following on the art of self-portraiture back in 2009: “Self-portraits are in my view quintessential for how an artist views the world.
 The photographer captures the world around him and shows us how he views the world.
 But this world also consists of the artist him(her)self.
-Any world without a view on the artist himself through his own eyes is not a complete view on the world.
+Any world without a view of the artist himself through his own eyes is not a complete view of the world.
 Show me a thousand beautiful photos by a photographer of the world around him, and I will only know half the person.
-But show me also one self portrait, and I will know the complete person.”
+But show me also one self-portrait, and I will know the complete person.”
 I didn’t anticipate today’s selfie hype back then: I now see far too many views on the world on the Internet!
-Anyway, I still admire the self portraits from famous artists I admired then, so here’s my personal list of the ten best self portraits in the history of art.
+Anyway, I still admire the self-portraits of famous artists I admired then, so here’s my personal list of the ten best self-portraits in the history of art.
 Yes, art, as in not-only-photography-but-also-painting.
-At least a few of them have inspired me to take self portraits as well.
+At least a few of them have inspired me to take self-portraits as well.
 Without a selfie stick that is…

 1. Vincent van Gogh – 1853 – 1890

-Famous Dutch and tormented painter, admired all over the world.
-Created ‘Starry Night’, arguably his most famous painting, that is hanging in the Museum of Modern Art (MoMa) in New York.
+Famous Dutch and tormented painter admired all over the world.
+Created ‘Starry Night’, arguably his most famous painting, that is hanging in the Museum of Modern Art (MoMA) in New York.
 I’ve seen it, it’s impressive.
 Just like the crowds of people lining up in front of his painting.
-Also impressive is his life story as written down in Irving Stone’s must read book “Lust for Life”, to get an idea of Van Gogh’s life, his time in the Belgian coal mines, the poverty he lived in, the love of his life and his creative passion that brought him to madness at the end of his life.
-Below, Van Gogh self portrait painting and a photo taken by another photographer at the age of 13.
+Also impressive is his life story as written down in Irving Stone’s must-read book “Lust for Life”, to get an idea of Van Gogh’s life, his time in the Belgian coal mines, the poverty he lived in, the love of his life and his creative passion that brought him to madness at the end of his life.
+Below, is Van Gogh’s self-portrait painting and a photo taken by another photographer at the age of 13.
 Spot the differences!

 Van Gogh made about 40 self portraits during his life.
-This self portrait, dated 1889, was painted a year after Van Gogh cut off his ear.
+This self portrait (left), dated 1889, was painted a year after Van Gogh cut off his ear.
 Considered to be his last, or one of his last, self portraits.

 2. Rembrandt van Rijn – 1606 – 1669